zybbigpy/zybbigpy.github.io/index.md

 ---

 My name is MIAO Wangqian.
-Just call me *Mow* for convenience.
-I graduated from [Nanjing University](https://www.nju.edu.cn/) with hornors degree major in Physics and minor in Computer Science, 2019.
+Just call me **Mow** for convenience.
+I graduated from [Nanjing University](https://www.nju.edu.cn/) with honors degree major in Physics and minor in Computer Science, 2019.

 I will pursue my Ph.D at [HKUST - PHY](https://physics.ust.hk/eng/) under surpervision of Professor DAI Xi.

-You can get my <a href ="./1.pdf"> CV </a> here to get more information about me.
-Here is my TimeLine.
+You can get more information about me through my <a href ="./pdfs/1.pdf"> CV </a>.

+## Time Line

+---

+Here is my Time Line.

 ![mypic](pic/line-1.png)